Load Balancing Using Sparse Communication: The CARE Model and Summary of Contributions

 \begin{theorem} Consider a time interval $I_i$ between consecutive messages sent by server $i$ and denote its duration by $\tau_i$.
 Assume a FIFO service discipline, and that the service time requirements of jobs processed by server $i$ are i.i.d.~Exp($\mu_i$) random variables.
 Then, for every $x \in \{3,4,\ldots\}$, there exists a combination of an approximation algorithm and communication pattern under which $AQ(t)\leq x-1$ for all $t \in I_i$ and $\mathbbm{E}[\tau_i]\geq (x/2-1)^2/\mu_i$.
 Specifically, this holds for ET-$x$ with MSR. \end{theorem}

-Theorem \ref{thm:summary 2} suggests that it is possible to achieve a messaging rate that decreases quadratically as the approximation quality is allowed to increase (i.e., tolerate a larger error).
+Theorem \ref{thm:summary 2} suggests that it is possible to achieve a messaging rate that decreases quadratically in the maximal approximation error.
 The third and final result concerning the communication-approximation link provides a stronger guarantee for small levels of approximation error, but at the price of assuming non-idleness.

 \begin{theorem} In the setting and under the assumptions of Theorem \ref{thm:summary 2}, add the further assumption of an infinite backlog at the beginning of the interval $I_i$.
 Then, for every $x \in \{2,3,4,\ldots\}$, there exists a combination of an approximation algorithm and communication pattern under which $AQ(t)\leq x-1$ for all $t \in I_i$ and $\mathbbm{E}[\tau_i]\geq x(x-1)/\mu_i$.
 Specifically, this holds for ET-$x$ with MSR. \end{theorem}